laneatmore/BAMscorer/README.md

 pandas \
 numpy*

-Note: issues have been reported with pandas 1.4 and above.
-Please make sure to use pandas 1.3.5 with BAMscorer for the time being \
+Note: previous BAMscorer releases were compatible with pandas 1.3.5 but not pandas >1.4.
+BAMscorer v1.6 is compatible with both \

 Specific arguments are described below.
 Running BAMscorer select_snps -h or BAMscorer score_bams -h can also provide more information.